 Along with a diet rich in vegetables, intake of poultry meat, such as chicken and turkey, has been correlated with a lower risk of developing extra fat and obesity (13).

 Meat, especially poultry, is a great option for healthy protein and fats on a keto diet.

 Poultry meat is also recommended as part of the Mediterranean and Dietary Approaches to Stop Hypertension, or DASH diets (14).

-As part of a vegetable-rich diet, consumption of poultry meat is associated with a risk reduction of developing overweight and obesity, cardiovascular diseases, and type 2 diabetes mellitus.
-Also, white meat, in particular poultry, is considered moderately protective or neutral on cancer risk (13).
+As part of a vegetable-rich diet, poultry meat is associated with a risk reduction of developing overweight and obesity, cardiovascular diseases, and type 2 diabetes mellitus.
+Also, white meat, particularly poultry, is considered moderately protective or neutral on cancer risk (13).

 In this section, we will further discuss the reasons behind these beneficial effects of white meat.

 While red or processed meat intake has been researched to be significantly associated with cardiovascular disease and all-cause mortality, poultry intake is not (15).
-The substitution of one daily serving of red meat with a daily serving of poultry reduces cardiovascular risk by 19% (16).
+Substituting one daily serving of red meat with a daily serving of poultry reduces cardiovascular risk by 19% (16).

 Reducing sodium, heme iron, and saturated fat may explain these differences between red meat and poultry.
-While turkey is lower than chicken in heme iron and saturated fat content, chicken has lower levels of sodium and cholesterol, as well as more polyunsaturated fat.
+While turkey is lower than chicken in heme iron and saturated fat content, chicken has lower levels of sodium and cholesterol and more polyunsaturated fat.

 Recent studies have confirmed the existence of a link between hyperinsulinemia and insulin resistance and the intake of saturated fat of animal origin (13).
 Although chicken meat is higher in saturated fat content, it is also richer in healthy polyunsaturated fat.

-Specific data concerning the consumption of poultry have confirmed the absence of a statistically significant relationship between an increasing weekly intake of chicken and turkey and the development of the disease (13).
+Specific data concerning the consumption of poultry have confirmed the absence of a statistically significant relationship between an increasing weekly chicken and turkey intake and the disease's development (13).